Paint It Black: Commercial performance

 In the UK, "Paint It Black" peaked at number one on the Record Retailer chart during a 10-week stay, becoming the Rolling Stones' sixth UK number one.
-Seven days after its UK release, "Paint It Black" had sold 300,000 advance copies; the British Phonographic Industry (BPI) later certified it platinum.
+Seven days after its UK release, "Paint It Black" had sold 300,000 advance copies; the British Phonographic Industry (BPI) later certified it 2× platinum.
 In 2007, the song entered the UK Singles chart at number 70 for an 11-week stint.
-In Germany, "Paint It Black" peaked at number two on the Musikmarkt Hit-Parade; the Bundesverband Musikindustrie (BVMI) certified the 2018 re-issue gold.
+In Germany, "Paint It Black" peaked at number two on the Musikmarkt Hit-Parade; the Bundesverband Musikindustrie (BVMI) certified the 2018 re-issue platinum.
 The single was a top five hit in other European countries, peaking at number two in Austria, Ireland and Norway; number three in Belgium; and number four in Spain.
 After its 1990 reissue, "Paint It Black" charted at number 61.
 The single's 2007 reissue charted at number 49 on the Official German Charts and its 2012 re-issue charted number at 127 in France.

 "Paint It Black" debuted at number 48 on the US Billboard Hot 100 chart for the week of 14 May 1966.
 The song took three weeks to rise to number one, where it stayed for two consecutive weeks, being replaced by Frank Sinatra's "Strangers in the Night".
 Its stint at number one made it the band's third in the US and the first song to feature a sitar to peak at number one in the country.
 By June, it had sold more than a million copies.
 It rose to number one in a "violent shakeup" of the list where 10 of its 20 songs appeared for the first time.
 "Paint It Black" remained on the chart for 11 weeks.
 Further reissues of the single have not peaked on the Billboard Hot 100, but 2008 sales saw "Paint It Black" reach number 73 on the Billboard Hot Canadian Digital Song Sales.
 According to the pop historian Richard Havers, Aftermaths 1966 chart run in the US, where it reached number 2 on the Billboard chart and number 1 on those published by Cash Box and Record World, was assisted by the success of "Paint It Black".
 "Paint It Black" also topped singles charts in Canada and the Netherlands, and was ranked within the Top 10 highest performing singles of the year in Austria, despite not reaching number 1 on the weekly charts.

 In a KEYS national survey taken in June 1966, "Paint It Black" was number one in the United States.
 Surveys conducted by the Associated Press and United Press International identified the song as ranking No. 1 in the US the week of 12–19 June 1966.
 On the 1966 year-end charts, "Paint It Black" ranked number 34 on the US Billboard Hot 100 and number 30 on the Record Retailer chart.
 The 1990 reissue of "Paint It Black" topped the Netherlands Single Top 100 and peaked at number 11 in Belgium.